Estate Planning FAQ

 What is a power of attorney?

 A power of attorney gives a person or people you select the power to make certain financial decisions on your behalf.
 You can limit their power to specific actions, such as paying your taxes, or they can have complete power to make all financial decisions on your behalf.
-The person you elect is known as your agent or attorney-in-fact and can come into power immediately or when a certain event occurs.
+The person you elect is known as your agent or attorney-in-fact and can come into power immediately.

 What is a healthcare proxy?